Request Information

 Ways to Pay for Your Degree

-As a returning adult student, you may consider the following sources of financial aid to help with the cost of your online degree:
+As a returning adult student, you may consider the following sources of financial assistance to help with the cost of your education:

 • Grants—award is usually based on financial need.
 Grants, unlike loans, generally do not have to be repaid.